Jeffcaruso/css385-unityBasics/Rick Roller/ReadMe.md

 https://github.com/t4guw/100-Unity-Mechanics-for-Programmers/tree/master/programs/volume_control_and_mute_music

 ## Changes:
-I change the audio file to never gonna give you up by Rick Astley.
+- Changed the audio file to never gonna give you up by Rick Astley.
-Also moved the mute/unmute button up so it would appear on screen.
+- Moved the mute/unmute button up so it would appear on screen.

+## Note:
+I recognize, not actually a Rick Roll if you know it is happening beforehand, but it was a clear name for what one of the major changes was.